 - Hold Time Duration Variation applies only to RoundTrip handled emotes.
 It is a random time adjustment similar to the Time between random emotes.
 However, this time variation is applied only to the hold time of the emote.
 If this is enabled, it will override the Hold time of each emote triggered, varying the length of time the emote stays active, prior to beginning the Off cycle of its animation timings.

 - Fractional Variation applies a variable amount of max extent to any emote.
 This applies to the On timing cycle only and provides variation to the emotes max animation extent, giving a good dynamic look if desired.
 Use the Fractional Bias adjustment to set a minimum value to which the Fractional Variation is added.
 This guarantees the amount of animation that is visible.

 What this ultimately means is the more the audio analysis value exceeds the trigger, the higher the chance of ultimately triggering an emphasis emote and the larger the animation extent (bigger animation).
 The OneClick solutions we offer configure emphasis emotes on character models.
-The trigger setting is set at ~0.2f and the chance is generally set to ~0.75f.
+This setting is purely a personal taste and you are free to change the trigger and chance settings to your preference.
+However, we find that it looks more natural to set the trigger to 0.0f and the chance to 100%, meaning it will always fire the emphasis configuration.
 These settings correspond to very active emphasis emotes at largely varying extents.
 Lower analysis values equate to subtle emotes and larger analysis values equate to more exaggerated emotes.
 It works quite well.